MicrosoftDocs/win32-pr.de-de/desktop-src/Direct2D/deducingblobsetter.md

 - HeaderDef
 ms.topic: reference
 ms.date: 05/31/2018
-ms.openlocfilehash: a2d3bbfcc0a48d722bd98456821d7f7df5e8780a
+ms.openlocfilehash: 165f88f9ba9a7f0706726a13a1dfa3445d3b752719e71dc231a23cdd1583a4c0
-ms.sourcegitcommit: c8ec1ded1ffffc364d3c4f560bb2171da0dc5040
+ms.sourcegitcommit: e858bbe701567d4583c50a11326e42d7ea51804b
 ms.translationtype: MT
 ms.contentlocale: de-DE
-ms.lasthandoff: 03/22/2021
+ms.lasthandoff: 08/11/2021
-ms.locfileid: "106367700"
+ms.locfileid: "117825974"
 ---
-# <a name="deducingblobsetter"></a>Deducingblobsetter
+# <a name="deducingblobsetter"></a>DeducingBlobSetter

-Leitet die-Klasse und die-Argumente ab und ruft dann einen Eigenschaften Setter-Rückruf für eine Element Funktion für eine BLOB-Type-Eigenschaft auf.
+Deduces the class and arguments and then calls a member-function property setter callback for a blob-type property.

 > [!Note]
-> Deducingblobsetter sollte nicht direkt aufgerufen werden.
+> DeducingBlobSetter sollte nicht direkt aufgerufen werden.